gromacs/gromacs/docs/reference-manual/functions/bonded-interactions.rst

 Tabulated bonded interaction functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Tabulated bonded interactions are currently (since version 2020) disabled in
+|Gromacs|.
+The aim is to re-enable this functionality in the future.
+The section below is kept for reference.

-| For full flexibility, any functional shape can be used for bonds,
+For full flexibility, any functional shape can be used for bonds,
 angles and dihedrals through user-supplied tabulated functions.
 The
 functional shapes are:

   .. math:: \begin{aligned}
             V_b(r_{ij})      &=& k \, f^b_n(r_{ij}) \\